TheEliWay/azure-network-protocols-/README.md

 <p>
 <h3>Observe SSH Traffic</h3>

-- Back in Wireshark, filter for SSH traffic only
+- Back in Wireshark, filter for SSH traffic only.
-- From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address)
+- From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address).
-   - Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark
+   - Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark.
-   - Exit the SSH connection by typing ‘exit’ and pressing [Enter]
+   - Exit the SSH connection by typing ‘exit’ and pressing [Enter].

 </p>
 <br />